mholusa/kmax_distance/README.md

 # k-max Distance

-The k-max distance for images
+The k-max distance for images.
+The repository contains two sample codes:
+- main.cpp shows computing using our *Image* structure and *std::vector*
+- main2.cpp shows computing using C arrays

 ## Requirements